-Janus stands out among the Roman gods as one of the few who do not appear to have Greek roots or a Greek equivalent.
+Janus stands out among the Roman gods as one of the few who do not appear to have Greek roots or an equivalent in the Greek pantheon.

-He is a complex god associated with beginnings, endings, and transformations, and as an extension of that, physical gateways.
-He was also considered to control the gateway between the mortal and the divine.
-Consequently, in the Roman state religion, Janus was always invoked at the start of every religious ritual, regardless of which god was the focus of the sacrifice.
+Janus is a complex god associated with beginnings, endings, and transformations, and as an extension of that, physical gateways.
+The ancient Romans believed that he controlled the gateway between the mortal and the divine.
+Consequently, in the Roman state religion, the god Janus was always invoked at the start of every religious ritual, regardless of which other gods were the focus of the sacrifice.
 In this way, Janus is very similar to the Voodoo god Papa Legba, who also had to be invoked before communicating with any of the other Voodoo gods.

-Janus appears as a god with two faces, usually one facing in each direction.
+Janus appears as a god with two faces, Janus Geminus, usually one facing each direction.
 In that way, he is similar to the Greek goddess Hecate, a goddess of witchcraft and the moon who often stood at the crossroads in Greek religion.
-The Romans also had crossroad gods known as the Lares Compitales.
+The Romans also had local crossroads deities known as the Lares Compitales.

 Gateway God

-In ancient Latin, gateways were called Ianua, named for the god and not the other way around.
-He was associated with the gateway in and out of every home, and also gateways in and out of the city.
+In ancient Latin, gateways were called Ianua.
+The Latin word comes from the god and not the other way around.
+The Roman god Janus was associated with the gateway in and out of every home, and also gateways in and out of the city.
 His symbols were the staff and key.

 Unlike most of the Roman state gods, Janus had no flamen or dedicated priests.
 Instead, his rituals were undertaken by the Rex Sacrorum, or the king of the priests.
 He was probably also honored by the paterfamilias, the head of the family, in homes as part of daily rituals.
 Janus was associated with sunrise and would have been invoked to ensure that only good luck flowed through the door into the household.

-Janus also controlled the gateway between the heavens and the earth, and it is explicitly stated that Jupiter, the most important Roman god, can move between the two thanks to Janus.
+Janus also controlled the gateway between the heavens and the earth, which manifested as a ceremonial gateway in sacrifices.
+It is explicitly stated that Jupiter, the most important Roman god, can move between the two thanks to Janus (Ovid, Fasti 1.125-6).
 We see in the surviving records of regular sacrifices made by groups like the Arval Brothers.
 They sacrificed to Janus before making their frequent sacrifices to Jupiter Optimus Maximus, Juno Regina, and Minerva.
 Just as rituals were usually opened with sacrifices to Janus, they were often ended with sacrifices to Vesta, the goddess of the Roman hearth.

 As a gateway god, Janus was also associated with many of the borders between Rome and the neighboring communities, such as the Latins and Umbrians.
 There seem to have been shrines dedicated to Janus around the area and specific rituals that should be conducted to pass boundaries, which were often rivers.
-This gives new meaning to the story of Julius Caesar crossing the Rubicon into Italy and starting a civil war that would transform Rome from a Republic to an Empire.
+This gives new meaning to the famous story from Roman history of Julius Caesar crossing the Rubicon into Italy and starting a civil war that would transform ancient Rome from a Republic to the Roman Empire.
 He probably uttered the words “fortune favors the bold” with Janus in mind.

 God of Beginnings

 The year was established as starting in January when Julius Caesar reformed the calendar in 45 BCE, moving from a lunar calendar to a solar calendar, and the start of the year from March to January.
-Plutarch suggests that the Roman king Numa Pompilius previously made January the start of the year on account of Janur, but it must have later been changed.
+Plutarch suggests that the Roman king Numa Pompilius previously made January the start of the year on account of Janus, but there is no supporting evidence for this claim.

-Janus received new year sacrifices on the first of January.
+Ancient traditions saw Janus receive new year sacrifices on the first of January.
 The new year was reigned in with cheerful words, and a portion of time dedicated to your main tasks.
 This was because the start of something was seen as an omen for how it would work out, so doing some good work on the first day of the year could create a good omen.
-People also exchanged small gifts and burned cakes on the altar for Janus in a bloodless sacrifice.
+People also exchanged small gifts of items such as dates, figs, and cakes as signs of good wishes for the year ahead.
+They also burned cakes on the altar for Janus in a bloodless sacrifice.

 He had another major festival known as the Agonalia Ianuarius on January 9th.
-This is when Janus would then receive his blood sacrifice, a ram sacrificed by the Rex Sacrorum.
-Janus was one of the few gods honored with these special sacrifices from the Rex Sacrorum, which also included Mars on March 17, Veiovis on May 21, and Sol Indiges on December 11.
+This is when Janus received his blood sacrifices, specifically a ram sacrificed by the Rex Sacrorum.
+Janus was one of the few gods honored with these special sacrifices from the Rex Sacrorum.
+The others were Mars on March 17, Veiovis on May 21, and Sol Indiges on December 11.

 God of War and Peace

-Janus was associated with war, as starting and ending wars was seen as a transition.
+Janus was associated with war, as the start and end of wars were seen as transitions.
 As an extension of this, rites were conducted to Janus at the start of the war season in March and at the end of the war season in October each year.

 Master of Time